 The medicine had to be taken slowly at first and stopped slowly when the study was over, but I finally lived pain free for the first time in years.
 I was on cloud nine.
 Not high, as in a drugged state, but it just felt wonderful to be pain free.
 Then the other shoe dropped.

 After taking the last pill, the pain came back worse than ever.
-I sat in the Doctor’s office a cried the pain was so bad.
+I sat in the Doctor’s office and cried, the pain was so bad.
 It took several months for my body to readjust to the pain and I was miserable.
 I learned a valuable lesson.
 Pain medicine will always quit working at some point and when it does, the pain will be much worse than before.
 After returning to my old way of living, (avoiding all medicine and doctors unless I was dying) my health continued to get worse.
 But in 2007 things changed.
-I discovered a G6PDD forum.
+I discovered a G6PD Deficiency forum.

 I became obsessed with learning how to fix my problems.
 The more I learned, the more I wanted to share this new knowledge with others.
 Learning about all the triggers was the biggest thing I had to learn and the hardest to accept.
 Grocery stores became very frustrating places to go.
 More times than not I would leave without buying anything.
 I was looking for the wrong things.